jlyonsmith/HowTo/CheatSheets/Apple Certificates and Signing Tools.md

 >
 > Then build the `.app` file with  `flutter build macos` each time you want to release it.

-Here are steps once you have a `.app` file ($APP_FILE):
+Here are steps once you have a `.app` file.
+In the following $APP_FILE is the `.app` file, $ZIP_FILE is the same file with a `.zip` extension:

 1. Sign the file with `codesign --options=runtime --force --verbose --sign "Developer ID Application: Mozayik, LLC (3Y86SR3KTD)" $APP_FILE`.
-This preserves the harden runtime information, forces a re-sign, verbose output and uses the
+This preserves the harden runtime information, forces a re-sign, verbose output and uses the distribution certificate.
+2. Create a zip file for signing with `ditto -c -k --sequesterRsrc --keepParent $APP_FILE $ZIP_FILE`.
+The `ditto` tool preserves Apple specific HFS meta-data and resource-forks, as well as appending the parent directory.
+3.

 ## References